NoFunJack/jisho-plaintext-script/README.md

 Small script that can be injected into jisho.org.

-Formats a word into a plaintext format and puts it into the clipboard.
+Formats a word into a pasteable plaintext and puts it into the clipboard.

 **jquery is required**